Associate Professor

 Biography

-Jamie Cannon, M.D., FACS is an associate professor of surgery and directs the robotic surgical education program for the residency program.
+Jamie Cannon, M.D., FACS is a professor of surgery and directs the robotic surgical education program for the residency program.
 Dr. Cannon is double board certified in general and colorectal surgery.
 Dr. Cannon is a leader in minimally invasive approaches to colorectal disease, with an emphasis on robotics, colorectal cancer and sphincter-sparing operations.
 She is one of the highest volume academic colorectal surgeons in the country.
 Originally from Arizona, she is a graduate of the University of Arizona College of Medicine.
 She did her general surgery residency at Carolinas Medical Center in Charlotte, N.C., and her colorectal surgery fellowship with Georgia Colon and Rectal Surgical Associates in Atlanta, Ga.

 Dr. Cannon’s clinical interests include minimally invasive approaches to colorectal disease, and sphincter-sparing surgery for colorectal cancer; Crohn’s disease, ulcerative colitis, diverticulitis, rectal prolapse, and colonic inertia.